ResilientEcosystem/blog/_posts/2024-12-08-ResArtifact.md

 ### Contributions:

-The team members of this project are Alyssa Yee, Amy Vu, Alexander Gao, Zijin Chui, Guransh Anand.
-Alyssa Yee is the leader of our project and has handled submitting all assignments and backend transactions.
-Amy is working on frontend development and connecting the frontend application to the backend.
-Alexander is supporting frontend development and strategic planning for features of the application.
-Guransh is managing backend development which includes setting up transactions and making custom transactions required for this application and testing the functionality on a sample frontend.
-Zijin Qui is gathering and organizing reference materials needed for this project.
+The team members of this project are Alyssa Yee, Amy Vu, Alexander Gao, Zijin Cui, Guransh Anand.
+Alyssa Yee is the leader of our project and has handled submitting all assignments and has supported backend transactions.
+Amy led the frontend development and connected the frontend application to the backend.
+Alexander supported the frontend development and strategic planning for features of the application.
+Guransh managed the backend development, which includes setting up transactions, making custom transactions required for this application, and testing the functionality on a sample frontend.
+Zijin Cui is gathering and organizing reference materials needed for this project.